sarvin/Popsgenie/README.md

 ```

 ### Query a single user
 `genie.users` can query by id or username for a single user.
-A single PopsgenieUser object is returned in a lsit.
+A single PopsgenieUser object is returned in a list.

 #### By id